xiaocong/uiautomator/README.md

   ![settings](https://raw.github.com/xiaocong/uiautomator/master/docs/img/settings.png)

   We want to click the switch at the right side of text 'Wi‑Fi' to turn on/of Wi‑Fi.
-  As there are several switches with almost the same properties, so we can not use like `d(className="android.widget.Switch")` to select the ui object.
+  As there are several switches with almost the same properties, so we cannot use like `d(className="android.widget.Switch")` to select the ui object.
 Instead, we can use code below to select it.